pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

 Using Postman select ``BIG-IQ Token`` available in the Collections.
 Press Send.
 This, will save the token value as _f5_token.
 If your token expires, obtain a new token by resending the ``BIG-IQ Token``

-..note:: The token timeout is set to 5 min.
+.. note:: The token timeout is set to 5 min.
 If you get the 401 authorization error, request a new token.

 |lab-1-1|